MSOE-CPE2600/multiprocessing-turney-kestinga/README.md

 <p></p>
 <p></p>
 <h3>Multithreading</h3>
 <p>I split the image vertically to be processed in slices.
 4 threads = 4 slices.
-It passes in a large structure with all the parameters for the "interations_at_point" function</p>
+It passes in a large structure with all the parameters for the "interations_at_point" function.
+The amount of threads is decided by the command line argument "-t"</p>

         1	    2	    4  	    8	    16	    threads
     1	218.467	169.777	110.874	79.157	59.799